- Role-based, attribute-based, & just-in-time access to infrastructure

 First, stay on top of preparing for an audit by working through the steps of this ISO 27001 checklist.
 Then, look to StrongDM to help design and implement better security and system audits needed to get and stay ISO 27001-compliant.

 We manage and audit access to your databases, servers, clusters, and web applications to cover, manage, and document all those points of contact you identified in your risk assessment.
 We can help you determine the kinds of controls needed and help you implement them in the most efficient way possible.

-Schedule a free demo if you’re ready to work on your security controls without the frustration inherent in going it alone.
-We can’t wait to show you how StrongDM’s tools can protect your customer data and get your ISO 27001 checklist started on the right foot.
+Download our ISO 27001 Compliance Solution Guide or schedule a demo if you’re ready to work on your security controls without the frustration inherent in going it alone.
+We can’t wait to show you how StrongDM’s tools can protect your customer data and start your ISO 27001 checklist on the right foot.

 About the Author

 Andrew Magnusson, Director, Global Customer Engineering, has worked in the information security industry for 20 years on tasks ranging from firewall administration to network security monitoring.
 His obsession with getting people access to answers led him to publish Practical Vulnerability Management with No Starch Press in 2020.
 He holds a B.A. in Philosophy from Clark University, an M.A. in Philosophy from the University of Connecticut, and an M.S. in Information Management from the University of Washington.
 To contact Andy, visit him on LinkedIn.